lconcia/RiboScreen/02_format_queries.md

 # Formatting of the BLAST queries
-This file describe the identification of rRNA sequences from B73 genome assembly

 ##  rRNAs (ribosomal  subunits)
+This section describe the identification of rRNA sequences from B73 genome assembly

 #### 1) Extract rRNA features from the annotation
 ```bash
 $ awk '$3=="rRNA" ' Zm-B73-REFERENCE-NAM-5.0_genomic.with_scaffolds.gff > rRNA.Zm-B73-REFERENCE-NAM-5.0_genomic.with_scaffolds.gff